 The Guide is still a PDF, but it is now designed for reading on screen.
 Ideally, read it either (i) on an iPad (download in Safari, open e.g. in iBooks), or (ii) on a laptop (e.g. read two pages side-by-side using Adobe Reader in full-screen mode).

 If you do want to print out the Guide, then using the two pages side-by-side format with Adobe Reader works well.
 (Printing from other readers, you may need to change the page set-up of the printer to recognise the reduced paper size, approximately A5.)

-It goes without saying, of course, that all constructive comments and suggestions will be most warmly welcomed.
+It goes without saying, of course, that all constructive comments and suggestions continue to be most warmly welcomed.
 Many thanks, in particular, to those who have earlier sent comments which are now deleted because I’ve taken up the suggestions in newer versions of the Guide.